 Franklin Newell was an obstetrician and professor of obstetrics at Harvard Medical School.
 He was unmarried.

-During the 1912-1913 winter season, Lillie (Lila) Braman lived at 443 Beacon along with Dr. Newell.
-She had moved by the next season and was living in Topsfield at the time of her death in April of 1915.
+During the 1912-1913 winter season, Lillie Braman lived at 443 Beacon along with Dr. Newell.
+She had moved by the next season and was living in Topsfield at the time of her death April of 1915.
 In her will, Lillie Braman left 443 Beacon to her brother, Dwight Braman.

 Benjamin Brooker lived at 545 Blue Hill Avenue in Roxbury in 1936.
-In 1937, he lived in one of the apartments at 443 Beacon.
+In 1937 he lived in one of the apartments at 443 Beacon.
 By 1939, he had moved to Newton.
 He married in about 1949 to Hannah (Botzin) Myers, the former wife of Harold Myers.
 After their marriage they lived at 133 Marlborough until about 1960, when they moved to 101 Beacon, which he had purchased and remodeled.

 On February 28, 1961, 443 Beacon was purchased from Benjamin Brooker by Robert White.

 On February 1, 1991, Robert White transferred 443 Beacon to Charles White Management, Inc.

 443 Beacon remained an apartment house in 2017.